RigsOfRods/docs.rigsofrods.org/source/terrain-creation/l3dt-map-making.md

 ### More help

-If you have a different issue than the one listed here and you're sure you didn't do anything obviously wrong, then please make a thread in the [correct subforum](https://forum.rigsofrods.org/forums/content-creation.15/) or join our [Discord](https://discord.gg/rigsofrods) server and ask your question in the `#content-creation` channel.
+If you have a different issue than the one listed here and you're sure you didn't do anything obviously wrong, then please make a thread in the [correct subforum](https://forum.rigsofrods.org/forums/content-creation.15/) or join our [Discord](https://discord.gg/rigsofrods) server and ask your question in the `#modding` channel.